DAILY LIFE IN ANGLO SAXON ENGLAND

 Farmers in Anglo Saxon England

 The vast majority of Anglo Saxons made their living from farming.
 Up to 8 oxen pulled plows and fields were divided into 2 or sometimes 3 huge strips.
 One strip was plowed and sown with crops while the other was left fallow.

 The Anglo Saxons grew crops of wheat, barley and rye.
 They also grew peas, cabbages, parsnips, carrots and celery.
 They also ate fruit such as apples, blackberries, raspberries and sloes.
 They raised herds of goats, cattle and pigs and flocks of sheep.

-However farming in Anglo Saxon Times was very primitive.
-Farmers could not grow enough food to keep many of their animals through the winter so as winter approached most of them had to be slaughtered and the meat salted.
-The Saxons were subsistence farmers.
-(Farmers grew enough to feed themselves and their families and very little else).
-At times during the Saxon Era there were terrible famines in England when poor people starved to death.
+However farmers could not grow enough food to keep many of their animals through the winter so as winter approached most of them had to be slaughtered and the meat salted.

 The history of farming